mollyexten/flashy/README.md

 ## MVP

 The **flashy** MVP is a well-organized "React on Rails" RESTful web app.
-Backend endpoints and frontend API calls will follow standard naming conventions. **flashy** will include a container component to reduce the number of API calls.
-The user interface will facilitate full CRUD on the entry table and present a uniform, responsive style.
+The backend is deployed on Heroku, and the frontend is deployed on Netlify.
+Backend endpoints and frontend API calls follow standard naming conventions. **flashy** includes a container component to reduce the number of API calls.
+The user interface facilitates full CRUD on the deck and entry tables and presents a uniform, responsive style.

 <br>